 - High-quality convenience

-As consumers shift their preferences towards immunity-boosting and health-promoting foods, fermented foods are still on the list of their favorites.
+As consumers shift their preferences towards immunity-boosting and health-promoting foods, fermented foods are still on the list of their favourites.

 In 2018, the popularity of fermented foods increased by 149%³ and consumers still can’t get enough of kimchi, Kombucha and sauerkrauts.